nautobot/nautobot-app-golden-config/docs/user/app_faq.md

 ## _What are the supported platforms for Compliance jobs?
 How do I configure a device with a specific OS?_

-The current supported platform and the associated *default* platform slug names are the following for:
+The current supported platform and the associated *default* platform network_driver names are the following for:

 * arista_eos
 * aruba_aoscx